br45entei/JavaWebServer/README.txt

 This is an experimental web server written using Java.
 I was inspired to create this after having used a server called "KeyFocus Web Server".
-I needed more functionality, and didn't want to pay for something that I felt I could create.
-Started coding this around June 2014.
+I needed more functionality, and didn't want to pay for something that I felt I could create, so I started coding this around June 2014.
 You may edit the source code and compile it, but please give credit to the original author(br45entei@gmail.com).